Skip to main content

 • The game features a vibrant 80s aesthetic with colorful graphics and a catchy soundtrack that enhances the overall experience.

-• The story is intriguing and well-written, with engaging characters and humorous dialogue that keeps players invested.
+• The story is engaging and well-written, with humorous dialogue and interesting character dynamics that keep players invested.

 • The combat system allows for flexibility in playstyle, with the ability to summon grims and craft spells, providing a unique gameplay experience.

-• The controls are clunky and unresponsive, with no option to remap keys, making combat and gameplay frustrating.
+• The controls are clunky and unresponsive, with no option to remap keys, making combat frustrating and difficult to manage.

 • story